REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Preferred equity deals share some similarities with both debt deals and common equity deals.
-With this type of investment, the investor has an indirect ownership stake in the property, but since it’s preferred equity – these investors will also be in better position in any bankruptcy scenario.
-Similar to debt deals, preferred equity involves fixed terms and regular payments (typically monthly) and it is treated like debt for tax purposes.
+With this type of investment, the investor has an indirect ownership stake in the property, but since it’s preferred equity – these investors will also be in a better position in any bankruptcy scenario.
+Similar to debt deals, preferred equity involves fixed terms and regular payments (typically monthly) and it is treated as debt for tax purposes.

 In terms of risk – preferred equity deals are somewhere in the middle between debt deals and common equity deals.
 In the event of default, preferred equity holders get paid before the equity owners, but after the debt holders.
 Preferred equity projects typically have a payback term of around 2 – 3 years, which is longer than most debt deals, but shorter than most equity deals.

 This diagram from RealtyShares gives a good visual portrayal of the risk and reward outlook from each type of investment product…